raspberrypi/documentation/configuration/wireless/wireless-cli.md

   ```
 Note that the plain text version of the code is present, but commented out.
 You should delete this line from the final `wpa_supplicant` file for extra security.

 The `wpa_passphrase` tool requires a password with between 8 and 63 characters.
-For more complex passphrases you can extract the content of a text file and use it as input for `wpa_passphrase`.
+To use a more complex password, you can extract the content of a text file and use it as input for `wpa_passphrase`.
 Store the password in a text file and input it to `wpa_passphrase` by calling `wpa_passphrase "testing" < file_where_password_is_stored`.
 For extra security, you should delete the `file_where_password_is_stored` afterwards, so there is no plain text copy of the original password on the system.

 To use the `wpa_passphrase`–encrypted PSK, you can either copy and paste the encrypted PSK into the `wpa_supplicant.conf` file, or redirect the tool's output to the configuration file in one of two ways:
 - Either change to `root` by executing `sudo su`, then call `wpa_passphrase "testing" >> /etc/wpa_supplicant/wpa_supplicant.conf` and enter the testing password when asked